hayyp/cherry/README.md

 ## System requirements

-Since cherry uses `epoll(7)`, which is a Linux-specific system call, it runs only on Linux systems.
+Since cherry uses `epoll(7)`, a Linux-specific system call, it runs only on Linux systems.

 ## TODO